Skip to main navigation Skip to main content

 Coronal Polishing

 To perform coronal polishing under the supervision of a licensed dentist, a dental assistant must complete an eight hour course from an educational institution accredited by the Council on Dental Accreditation (CODA).
-The following programs are pre-approved to offer qualifying coronal polishing courses:
+See Section 3 of 201 KAR 8.571 for the complete coronal polishing requirement.

 Radiographs

 To take X-rays under the supervision of a licensed dentist, a dental assistant must complete a six hour course in dental radiography safety and four hours of instruction in dental radiographic technique.
 The radiographic technique requirement may be satisfied either by taking a four hour course or from completing four hours of in-office training provided under supervision of the dentist.
-See Section 4 of 201 KAR8.571 to read the radiography rule in its entirety.
+See Section 4 of 201 KAR 8.571 to read the radiography rule in its entirety.

 Intravenous Access Lines